Jump to navigation

 In order to be enrolled in PACE you must:

-Co-payments vary depending on the service.
+Co-pays vary depending on the service.
 See the Health First Colorado Benefits & Services Overview for the list of co-pays per service.